Focus: Our new statewide LWVCO position

 Because improving the election experience can help the LWV reach its Making Democracy Work® goals of engaging more voters in the election process and increasing fairness in and accessibility to the democratic process, and

 Because the LWV of Colorado and LWVUS do not have a position on voting methods, therefore

-The LWV of Boulder County offered the following position statement for local league consideration and sought—and won—their vote of concurrence at the 2017 May Convention of the League of Women Voters of Colorado:
+The LWV of Boulder County offered the following position statement and local Leagues in Colorado concurred at the 2017 May Convention of the League of Women Voters of Colorado: